datanav/docs/security-internal-notes.rst

 In this case, we have one pipe "Z" where only some specific users should be able to start the pump.
 This is very similar to the `Restricted dataset`_. case.

-By default the "start"-operation on all pump are protected by the "group:User" permission, which is given to all authenticated users.

 In the Sesam portal:
 1. Create a new organization-specific principal and give it a descriptive name.
 For instance: "group:ZStarter".